 Scape Swanston is Located at Little La Trobe St, Melbourne, 3000, Australia.
 It is a popular student accommodation in Melbourne.
 It offers a range of comfortable living spaces designed to meet student needs.
 The accommodation features different room types, including studios and non-ensuite apartments, making it easy for students to find the right fit.
-The Royal Melbourne Institute of Technology (RMIT) is just an 8-minute drive away, and Melbourne Institute of Technology (MIT) is just a 7-minute drive away, which makes this location ideal for students attending these universities, with quick and easy access to both.
+The Royal Melbourne Institute of Technology (RMIT) is just an 8-minute drive away, and Melbourne Institute of Technology (MIT) is just a 7-minute drive away.
+This makes Scape Swanston Melbourne an ideal location for students, with quick and easy access to both.

 At Scape Swanston Melbourne, students can discover modern, thoughtful accommodation.
 It meets both their academic and lifestyle needs.
-The various room types include the Medium Studio Apartment, Large Studio Suite, Studio, Double Bed, High Floor, Studio Suite, Studio Apartment, Large Studio Apartment, Large Twin Apartment, Medium Studio, Double Bed, High Floor, Medium Studio Suite, and Twin Studio Apartment, ensuring a fit for every preference and budget.
+The various room types include the Ultra Twin Apartment, Signature Studio Apartment, Signature Plus Studio Apartment, and many more, ensuring a fit for every preference and budget.
 Each room type is equipped with essential room amenities, such as a study desk for late-night revisions.
 A flat screen TV for relaxation, and air conditioning to maintain a comfortable environment.
 The unlimited Wi-Fi keeps students connected.
 A bed for restful sleep, a kitchenette for self-catering, a dining area for meals and socialising, and a built-in wardrobe ensuring ample storage space.

-The wide-ranging common amenities enhance the living experience at Scape Swanston Melbourne.
+The common amenities at Scape Swanston apartments enhance the living experience at Scape Swanston Melbourne.
 Students can participate in an events program, commute easily with the dedicated shuttle bus, and maintain fitness at the 24/7 gym.
-The residents can enjoy movie nights at the cinema, engage in rooftop yoga for some zen moments.
+The residents at Scape Melbourne Swanston can enjoy movie nights at the cinema, engage in rooftop yoga for some zen moments.
 Students can concentrate on their studies in the quiet of the study area.
 Each facility offers convenience and comfort.
 That’s why Scape Swanston is a top choice for students in Melbourne.
-At this accommodation, Bills Included cover Wifi, Water, Electricity, and Heating, making it easy to manage your monthly expenses.
-Safety and Security are top priorities, with 24/7 Security on-site and the Sonder Safety App to keep you connected and safe at all times.
+Other facilities like laundry facilities, bicycle storage, a social lounge, and a gaming zone.
+At this accommodation, bills cover wifi, water, electricity, and heating, making it easy to manage your monthly expenses.
+Safety and security are top priorities, with 24/7 Security on-site and the Sonder Safety App to keep you connected and safe at all times.
+The Scape Swanston reviews highlight just how convenient and lively this home in Melbourne is.

 Scape Swanston is in a great spot for students.
 It offers easy access to Melbourne's lively city life.
 With universities like the Institute of Tertiary and Higher Education Australia and Kent Institute Australia nearby, academic convenience is right at your doorstep.
 This lively area has a mix of cafes, restaurants, and entertainment.
 It's great for students.